miguelperezenciso/NGScrashcourse/exercises/README.md

+### These are exercises for class 2021
+Please return responses by 10th January 2022

 1- Write a python script that returns average P from a fastq file

 2- Perform alignment and variant calling for an additional individual in the reads folder